Chapter 31 : The Moonlit Knight

 “What’s that look for?” he asked defensively, and I realised I’d been scowling.
 I stopped.

 “I’m sorry, it’s just a bit hard for me to hear that my boyfriend almost killed someone.
-I know you didn’t mean to, but… Remus could have killed James or Snape.”
+I know you didn’t mean to, but… what a cruel joke.
+Remus could have killed James or Snape.”

 “I’m not siding with him!”
 I said, incensed at his insinuation that any Slytherin was by definition deceitful.
 “Why does it matter that I’m a Slytherin?
 That has nothing to do with this!
 Don’t get so angry about it, I know it was years ago and you’ve changed since then.”